John Sheppard (cricketer)

+Life

-The son of John Wilson Sheppard, he was born in January 1824 at Ashe High House near Woodbridge, Suffolk.
-He was educated at Harrow School, before going up to Trinity College, Cambridge.
+The son of John Wilson Sheppard and his wife Harriet Crump, he was born on 30 January 1824 at Ashe High House near Woodbridge, Suffolk.
+He was educated at Harrow School, before going matriculating at Trinity College, Cambridge in 1842.

+Sheppard married Harriet Anna Tyrwhitt Jones, the daughter of Sir Thomas Tyrwhitt Jones, in August 1846.
+He later served as the deputy lieutenant of Suffolk in 1856 and the High Sheriff of Suffolk in 1859.
+He also served as a justice of the peace for Suffolk.

+Sheppard died at London in May 1882.

+Cricketer

 Though he did not play first-class cricket for Cambridge University, Sheppard made two first-class appearances for the Marylebone Cricket Club (MCC) in 1845, against Cambridge University at Parker's Piece and Oxford University at Oxford.
 The following year he played a first-class match for the North against the MCC at Lord's.
-He married Harriet Anna Tyrwhitt Jones, the daughter of Sir Thomas Tyrwhitt Jones, in August 1846.
-Sheppard later served as the deputy lieutenant of Suffolk in 1856 and the High Sheriff of Suffolk in 1859.
-He also served as a justice of the peace for Suffolk.
-Sheppard died at London in May 1882.